 Zeus on his throne gives birth to Athena.

 From an Archaic Attic black-figure panel amphora, circa 540 BC, now

 in the Museum of Fine Arts, Boston.
 See photos at perseus.tufts.edu.

 |Athena springs fully armed, except for a helmet, from the head of Zeus.

 Present to assist and cheer on with music are (l-r): Hermes, Apollo, Eileithyia (goddess of birth) and Ares.
 Beneath Zeus' throne is a winged figure, perhaps Nike.

 Apollo plays his lyre and Zeus clutches his thunder bolt.
-Ares carries a shield decorated with the face of a gorgon, a symbol which was also to become associated with Athena, and which she is often shown wearing on her breast.
+Ares carries a shield decorated with the face of the Gorgon Medusa, a symbol which was also to become associated with Athena, and which she is often shown wearing on her breast.